 The Houses of Parliament are without doubt one of the most famous spots in London, as well as the seat of the UK government.
 Yet while many people are familiar with the buildings which comprise parliament, only a few know much about the area’s history and traditions.

-Here’s a quick look at a few fun facts about the Houses of Parliament, which should allow you to show off your local knowledge when next staying in the city!
+Here’s a quick look at a few houses of parliament fun facts, which should allow you to show off your local knowledge when next staying in the city!

 The Houses of Parliament have another name